tirthb/robinhood_crawl/README.md

 rh.pzwd=your_password
 ```
 6. `mvn -Dbrowser=firefox -Dheadless=false clean verify` This step will take a long time for the first time as it downloads all the binaries.
 Subsequently, it takes 10 mins for 50 positions.
 7. The output file is portfolio.tsv under the main folder.
+It is a tab-delimited csv file.

 ### What should I know?